montasim/Next-Level-Web-Development/missions/mission-5/module-24/notes.md

 1. Next.js follows 2 types of folder structure
 	1. Pages router
-    2. App router (stable)
+    2. App router (Not stable)
        ```Creating components using app router will be server component that will be generated from server.
-This server components has limited CSS components library supports```
+This server components has limited CSS components library supports.
+When creating client component have to use 'use client' keyword at the top of the file. getStaticProps, getServersideProps, getStaticPaths will not work in app router.```

 <br/>